yichizhang/yichizhang.github.io/_posts/2014-12-07-welcome-to-jekyll.markdown

 date:   2014-12-07 20:49:22
 ---

+How to enable TAB auto completion in Mac OS X Terminal?
+It's easy.

-Edit the .inputrc file in your Home directory.
-The file might not exist.
+Firstly, edit the .inputrc file in your Home directory.
+Execute the following commands:

 {% highlight console %}
+cd ~
 vi .inputrc
 {% endhighlight %}

-Add the following content:
+Then, add the following content:

 {% highlight console %}
 set completion-ignore-case on